 An overview of the curriculum for full-time graduate students in the PsyD program is presented below.
-Until the program receives APA accreditation, it will not include a track for non-traditional students; for the first 5 years of the program we will restrict admission to full-time students.
-In consultation with his/her advisor, students will select 4 elective courses that support the student's specific training goals and that enhance his/her learning in the student's specialty track.
+The PsyD program does not include a track for non-traditional students; admission is intended for full-time students.
+Part-time status will be considered on a temporary basis for students experiencing extenuating circumstances.
+In consultation with their advisor, students will select 4 elective courses that support their specific training goals and that enhance students' learning in their specialty track.